-Getting enough omega-3 fatty acids is important for COPD patients.
-They occur naturally in foods such as:
+Getting enough omega-3 fatty acids is important for people with COPD.
+They occur naturally in foods such as:1,3,4

 - Flax seeds and pumpkin seeds

 Fish oil supplements are an alternative way to get omega-3 fatty acids.
-Patients should talk with their healthcare providers about whether they should use these kinds of supplements.1,2,3,5,6
+Talk with your doctor about whether they are right for you.1,3,4

 Which herbal treatments are used for COPD?

-Herbal treatments are a natural form of medicine that can be helpful for some COPD patients.
+Herbal treatments are a natural form of medicine that can be helpful for some people with COPD.
+Always discuss herbal treatments with your doctor before starting to take them.
 Herbal treatments are made from plants that are thought to have health-related benefits.
-They come in many forms, such as:
+They come in many forms, such as:2

 - Tablets or pills

-Herbal treatments that may help relieve some COPD symptoms include:
+Herbal treatments that may help relieve some COPD symptoms include:2

-Ginseng is an herb that is thought to improve lung function and exercise stamina for some COPD patients.
-However, it can interact in a harmful way with many other types of medicines.
+Ginseng is an herb that is thought to improve lung function and exercise stamina for some people with COPD.
+However, it can interact in a harmful way with many types of medicines.
 It also carries a risk of some serious side effects.
-For this reason, it is especially important to take ginseng only under the supervision of a healthcare provider.
+For this reason, it is important to take ginseng only under the supervision of your doctor.1,2

-Eucalyptus is an oil that is traditionally used as an expectorant in cough drops.
-This means that it can help make mucus thinner and easier to cough up out of the lungs.
+Eucalyptus is an oil that is often used as an expectorant in cough drops.
+This means it can help make mucus thinner and easier to cough up out of the lungs.
 Eucalyptus can also be delivered as an essential oil.
 In this form, it can be inhaled directly by placing a few drops in the palm of the hand.
-It can also be put into an infuser that transforms the oil into a mist that infuses into the air.
+It can also be put into an infuser that transforms the oil into a mist that infuses into the air.1,2

-Turmeric contains a substance called “curcumin” which is thought to help reduce inflammation and swelling.
-Some people believe that it can help reduce swelling in the airways caused by COPD.1,2,3
+Turmeric contains a substance called curcumin, which is thought to help reduce inflammation and swelling.
+Some people believe it can help reduce swelling in the airways caused by COPD.1,2

 Which antioxidants are used for COPD?

-Antioxidants are chemicals that work by blocking the effect of other chemicals, called “free radicals.”
-Free radicals are created by bodily processes, and can harm and weaken cells in the body.
-This can make a COPD patient have a higher risk of getting infections, which can cause COPD flare-ups.
+Antioxidants are chemicals that block the effect of other chemicals called “free radicals.”
+Free radicals are created by bodily processes.
+They can harm and weaken cells in the body.
+This can increase the risk of infections in people with COPD, which can lead to COPD flare-ups.